The Best 3 Days in Paris Itinerary & Tips for First-Timers

 But why only 3 days in Paris when there’s so much more to see?

+Apart from the high cost of a trip to Paris, if you spend more time in the French capital, you’ll start seeing its imperfections.
 Not to mention, your feet will hurt like hell from all the walking, and your head will spin like a Ferris wheel from all the glorious sights and emotions if you try to stay for more than three days in Paris.

-So why do this to yourself?
-You can always return and there’s enough to see on a second and a third visit as well!
+After all, you can always return and there’s enough to see on a second and a third visit as well!

 This 3-day itinerary is best suited for first-time visitors to Paris.
 But even if you’ve already been to the French capital, check out that you haven’t missed anything essential.